mozilla/cookiemonster/README.md

 3. ln -s hooks .hooks
 4. git checkout -b your-branch-name
 5. edit your files and add them with git add
+6. test with cfx test
-6. git commit -m "your descriptive message"
+7. git commit -m "your descriptive message"
-7. git push origin your-branch-name
+8. git push origin your-branch-name
-8. submit a pull request from your-branch-name to master
+9. submit a pull request from your-branch-name to master